davidlibland/BayesOptimDemo/README.md

-# Bayesian Optimization Demo
+# Bayesian Optimization Exploration
-A short demonstration where bayesian optimization is used to make a good choice of hyperparameters.
+A short exploration of using bayesian optimization to make a good choice of hyperparameters.

 Consider the following data set (pictured at two separate scales):